 The notice will be provided either prior to reporting it to the CRA or, at least, no later than 30 days after the negative information was reported to the CRA.

-The notice must be clear and conspicuous, and, where it is provided to the member prior to the furnishing of negative information to the CRA, the notice may not be included in the initial disclosures required under the Truth in Lending Act.
+The notice may be provided to the member prior to the furnishing of negative information to the CRA in coordination with new account disclosures in a clear and conspicuous manner.
+The notice may not be included in the initial disclosures for open end credit secured by a principal dwelling, required under the Truth in Lending Act.

 The notice may be included on or with any notice of default, any billing statement, or any other materials provided to the member.